theupdateframework/specification/tuf-spec.md

   * **1.9**. **Fast-forward attack recovery** A _fast-forward attack_ happens
-  when attackers arbitrarily increase the version numbers of: (1) the timestamp metadata, (2) the snapshot metadata, and / or (3) the targets, or a delegated targets, metadata file in the snapshot metadata.
+  when attackers arbitrarily increase the version numbers of: (1) the timestamp metadata, (2) the snapshot metadata, and / or (3) the targets, or a delegated targets, metadata file.
 To recover from fast-forward attacks after the repository has been compromised and recovered, certain metadata files need to be deleted as specified in this section.
 Please see [the Mercury paper](https://ssl.engineering.nyu.edu/papers/kuppusamy-mercury-usenix-2017.pdf)